rossant/galry/docs/manual.md

 ### The `GalryWidget` class

 The **main class that Galry provides is `GalryWidget`**.
-It is a QT widget deriving
+It is a Qt widget deriving
-from `QGLWidget` which is defined in QT (available in PyQT and Pyside).
+from `QGLWidget` which is defined in Qt (available in PyQt and Pyside).
 The `GalryWidget` displays an OpenGL context entirely controlled by Galry through OpenGL.